a20185/update-notice/README.md

 # VersionChecker
 > ⚙ A simple util to quickly setup auto update checker for your application

 VersionChecker is a simple util for periodically comparing your user's local installed version and your latest published (latest) version, notice user with your changelogs.
-Fully configurable!🍻
+Fully configurable and low deps (only relies on `semver`)!🍻

 ### Usage